The MIT Sloan Experts Series

 Christina Chase, Managing Director and Co-Founder of the MIT Sports Lab and Lecturer in MIT's School of Engineering, will weigh in on the state of player training and the ways in which teams are using technology to get athletes into game shape.

-Search #MITSloanExperts on Twitter to see the Twitter chat with Ben Shields from June 23.
+View a recap of the #MITSloanExperts Twitter chat with Ben Shields from June 23, 2020

 Ben Shields (@BenRyanShields) explored the long-term impacts the coronavirus pandemic will have on sports and how the industry can be a part of the solution to COVID-19.
 During the chat, he answered critical questions the sports industry is facing, such as what COVID-19’s impact will be on the business side of the industry, how it will affect players and teams, and what this all means for fans.